tendermint/go-amino/README.md

 of a "List" type, which can hold other types recursively.
 So collectively, lets call these bits the `<type-bytes>`.

+In Wire, "varint" means protobuf's "signed varint", and "uvarint" means "varint".
+Unlike protobuf, numeric values in Wire are always encoded as a (signed, zigzag) varint.

 Type | Meaning | Used For
 ---- | ------- | --------
 0    | Varint  | bool, byte, [u]int16, and varint-[u]int[64/32]